pleo-io/node-challenge/README.md

  - [ ] Add swagger for development environment

  ### Challenges I faced.
   * During the validation of the sorting field in the expenses.dto the @ValidatedNested decorators didn't work for me.
-So in order to work around it I created a custom decorator to fullfil the job, Here might be a area of improvement.
+So in order to work around it I created a custom decorator to fullfil the job, Here might be an area of improvement.

 ### How long it took me to get this point.